yan-zaretskiy/PartStacker/README.md

 cmake --build build
 ```

-The PartStacker GUI will be an executable called `gui`
+The PartStacker GUI will be an executable called `PartStackerGUI`